This case study involves a family nurse practitioner working in a pain management clinic.

 This case study involves a CRNA working in an outpatient endoscopy center.

 The patient was intoxicated and aggressive when brought to the ED, and had to be restrained.
 Shortly after an assessment check, the patient attempted to burn off his restraints with a cigarette lighter.
 He suffered severe burns over 25 percent of his body, resulting in permanent disability.

 Medical malpractice claims may be asserted against any healthcare practitioner, including nurses.
-This case study involves registered nurse working in an operating room setting and adult surgical unit.
+This case study involves a nurse working in an emergency department (ED).